Synthetic cannabinoids

 Synthetic cannabinoids are marketed under different brand names.

-Spice was the earliest in a series of synthetic cannabinoid products sold in many European countries.
-Since then a number of similar products have been developed, such as Kronic, Northern Lights, K2 and Kaos.4
+Spice was the earliest synthetic cannabinoid product sold in many European countries.
+Since then a number of similar products have been developed, such as Kronic, Northern Lights, K2 and Kaos.12

 How are synthetic cannabinoids used?